 Appointments are delivered through a combination of residential visits to Manly, online via Telecare and in community via PDP outreach visits.
 This hybrid delivery model has allowed us to reach and stay connected with more families who may have otherwise fallen through the gaps.

 The Paediatric Developmental Program is our flagship program, and is delivered to families at no cost.
 The gap – about $4M per year – is funded through fundraising, partnerships and philanthropy.

-In 2022, we will go the distance to close the health gap for country kids by riding over 430km from Tamworth to Glen Innes.
-Our goal is to raise $600,000 to directly support country kids and families in the Paediatric Developmental Program.
+In 2022, we're going the distance to close the health gap for country kids by riding over 430km from Tamworth to Glen Innes.
+Our goal is to raise $300,000 to directly support country kids and families in the Paediatric Developmental Program.